tjayr/zeebe-cdk-constructs/API.md

 The VPC that the cluster will be created in.

-If not specified, the cluster will be created in the default VPC
+If not specified a new VPC will be created using CIDR 10.0.0.0/16

 ---